Annafannatics/Annabot/README.md

 Vision

-Annabot exists to empower healthcare staff at all levels to initiate positive organizational change without creating dependency on external consultants.
+Annabot exists to empower healthcare staff at all levels to initiate positive organisational change without creating dependency on external consultants.
 By providing a structured yet accessible way to articulate challenges, Annabot facilitates the first critical step in the co-design process.

-We believe in "Organizational Sovereignty" ("Organisationsmündigkeit") - the principle that organizations should develop the capability to solve their own problems rather than becoming dependent on external gurus.
+We believe in "Organisational Sovereignty" ("Organisationsmündigkeit") - the principle that organisations should develop the capability to solve their own problems rather than becoming dependent on external gurus.

 Installation